 The investment universe is assessed in light of the ESG risks and opportunities recorded in Carmignac's proprietary ESG platform, START.
-Environmental, social and governance analysis is integrated into the investment process implemented by the investment team using proprietary and external research.

-Non-financial analysis is applied as part of the investment strategy through the following processes, which actively reduce the equity investment universe by at least 20%.
+Non-financial analysis is applied as part of the investment strategy through the following processes, which actively reduce the fund's equity and corporate bond investment universe by at least 20%.
 The full procedure for reducing the investment universe is described in the corresponding transparency codes, which are available in the "Responsible Investment" section at www.carmignac.com.
-The initial investment universe prior to the reduction consists of listed European equities with a market capitalisation of more than EUR 250 million, i.e. approximately 2,000 to 2,500 shares.
-The investment universe and the fund are periodically reviewed to maintain their alignment for the purposes of reducing the investment universe.
+The initial investment universe prior to the reduction is the MSCI EM index.